Compsogbrickus/comp_player_statues/README.md

 Every player statue requires a model and texture.
 See the example resourcepack!

 To create a statue, first make a loot table for it, then use `/loot spawn ...` to deploy it.
 See the example loot tables.
-To remove a statue, remove the loot table and then run an update.
 Loot tables refresh on datapack reload.

-Update (uses the same loot table as creating): `/function player_statues:api/update {namespace:<namespace>, id:<id>}`
+Update (uses the same loot table as creating): `/function player_statues:api/update {id:<id>}`

+Remove: `/function player_statues:api/remove {id:<id>}`

 Update all (no parameters, despawns and resummons all statues): `/function player_statues:api/update_all`